 Our colleagues in Urbana have created some easy-to-use tools for University of Illinois employees and departments.
 All UIS faculty and staff may take advantage of these tools.
 In some cases, students may not create tools but may maintain them.

-Included in WebTools are a calendar tool, a survey tool, and a form tool.
-Also available is a discussion board, an eNewsletter, RSS Feeds, Slide Shows and more.
+Included in the WebTools Toolbox are a calendar tool, a survey tool, and a form tool.
+Also available are the Email+, List Builder, Short URL tools and more.

 These tools make it easy for you to accomplish your goals via the web without needing to hire an experienced web developer.

-- Here is the URL to login to the WebTools (login with your UIS NetID):
+- Login to the WebTools Toolbox (login with your UIS NetID)

-CAUTION: If someone creates a tool for your department, be sure that another full-time member of your department is assigned “privileges” to access the tools.
+CAUTION: If someone creates a tool for your department, be sure that another full-time member of your department is assigned Administrator “privileges” to access the tool.
 Otherwise, if the creator leaves, no one in the department will be able to access the tool.

-Using WebTools is the best way to learn about them.
+Using the WebTools Toolbox is the best way to learn about them.

 The tools are actually quite easy to learn.
 People who jump in and try something are off and running in no time.
 The WebTools Calendar is the easiest tool to try first.

 Users from UIS are welcome to attend the free workshops at UIUC.
-Look for their workshop schedule on WebTools home page.
+Look for their workshop schedule on the WebTools Toolbox homepage.
 And look for the link to sign up for their ListServ.
-Then you will see emails from the entire UIUC community of WebTools users.
+Then you will see emails from the entire UIUC community of WebTools Toolbox users.

 Also, assistance from the UIS Office of Web Services centers on the operation of the tools themselves.
-Persons seeking instructional design assistance – for example, designing survey questions to elicit the info you need – may want to contact Dick Schuldt in the Survey Research Office, or another staff or faculty member who has specialized pedagogical knowledge.
+Persons seeking instructional design assistance – for example, designing survey questions to elicit the info you need – may want to contact the Survey Research Office, or another staff or faculty member who has pedagogical knowledge.

-Finally, we find that UIS campus web publishers and WebTools users are great about helping each other.
-Find another WebTools user and pick their brain!
+Finally, we find that UIS campus website Editors and WebTools Toolbox users are great about helping each other.
+Find another WebTools Toolbox user and pick their brain!